 The Gerald P. Fedoroff Speaker Series is made possible through a generous donation by Judge Fedoroff, who presided over Division E of Orleans Parish Civil District Court for more than 30 years, where he served as Chief Judge.
 A life-long resident of New Orleans and Loyola Law School graduate, Judge Fedoroff is well-known for a 1978 decision that declared Louisiana's "head and master" scheme for community property unconstitutional as violative of the Equal Protection Clause.

-Attendees receive 3 hours of CLE credit and lunch at the reception following the presentation.
-Register for the CLE here.
+Attendees receive CLE credit and lunch at the reception following the presentation.

-As a first time event, we hosted a debate for the candidates seeking to be elected in Louisiana’s 91st and 98th House Districts on Thursday, September 26, 2019.
+As a first time event, the Advocacy Center hosted a debate for the candidates seeking to be elected in Louisiana’s 91st and 98th State Representative Districts on Thursday, September 26, 2019.

 Promoting legislative advocacy by hosting a debate with candidates who sought to represent our school, our students, and our neighbors proved to be very exciting!
 Our hope is that these debates will encourage everyone to be more engaged in the democratic process.

 A very special thanks to Walter J. Leger III, the termed-out House District 91 representative, and Neil C. Abramsom, the termed-out House District 98 representative, who did an incredible job as moderators.
 We honor all of the candidates for their time and dedication to their constituants and our great state, and congratulate Mandie Landry and Aimee Freeman who were elected to represent House District 91 and 98 respectively.

 The Advocacy Center is looking forward to continuing these debates for elections in the future.